-Our data will be stored and processed in the US by our sub suppliers and sub processors, Amazon and Heroku (Salesforce).
+Our data will be stored and processed in the EU by our sub suppliers and sub processors, Amazon and Heroku (Salesforce).
 Both of these companies are Privacy Shield-certified, so transfer of data to them will be in compliance with EU law.
-We do not use any other sub suppliers outside the EU/EEA-area.
+We do not use any sub suppliers outside the EU/EEA-area.

 Coordinating with our vendors

 We're reviewing all of our vendors to understand their GDPR plans to organize and structure GDPR-ready data processing agreements with them.